carlcwilliams/airbnb/README.md

 ## File Descriptions <a name="files"></a>

 There is one notebook that is used to answer theses questions and 3 supporting files with the data:
-The main notebook is called: airbnb_investment_data.ipynb
+The main notebook is called: airbnb_notebook.ipynb

 The data files are:
 listings.csv